Sub-Saharan Africa·Kenya·Updated May 3, 2026

 What scams target tourists in Mombasa?

-The most frequently reported tourist scams in Mombasa are Bar and Dating Scam, ATM Card Skimming, Counterfeit Accommodation Booking, with 5 classified as high severity.
+The most frequently reported tourist scams in Mombasa are Fake Police Checkpoint Extortion, Counterfeit Accommodation Booking, Dhow Trip Hidden-Fee Scam, with 1 classified as high severity.
 Most scams operate near transit hubs, tourist attractions, and busy markets.
 Reviewing each type before you arrive significantly reduces your risk of being targeted.
-Similar patterns are also documented in Nairobi and Johannesburg.
+Similar patterns are also documented in Nairobi and Cape Town.

 Are taxis safe in Mombasa?